Project access tokens

 3. Expand Permissions and group features.

-4. In Permissions, select or clear the Users can create project access tokens and group access tokens in this group checkbox.
+4. In Permissions, clear the Users can create project access tokens and group access tokens in this group checkbox.

 Access token expiration